Universal Properties of Activation Sparsity in Modern Large Language Models: How To Induce Activation Sparsity in FFNs?

 \subsection{Alternative sparsification rules}

-In \Cref{sec:activation_sparsity}, we propose to use the $\operatorname{top-p}$ sparsification rule to induce the sparsity in the activation vectors of the models.
+In \Cref{sec:topp_methodology}, we propose to use the \topp{} sparsification rule to induce the sparsity in the activation vectors of the models.
 We opt for a simple sparsification rule to avoid any data dependency or bias towards a specific model or FFN module.
-However, $\operatorname{top-p}$ is not the only possible way to perform sparsification, and many other works opted for alternative methods to extract the sparse subsets of neurons, such as $\operatorname{top-k}$~\citep{zhang2021moefication} or $\operatorname{max-p}$~\citep{szatkowski2024exploiting}.
+However, \topp{} is not the only possible way to perform sparsification, and many other works opted for alternative methods to extract the sparse subsets of neurons, such as $\operatorname{top-k}$~\citep{zhang2021moefication} or $\operatorname{max-p}$~\citep{szatkowski2024exploiting}.

-Assuming vector $v \in \mathbb{R}^{n}$, $\operatorname{top-k}$ finds $k$ largest neurons in the vector and can be formally defined as a transformation that multiplies $v$ with a subset of $k$ neurons which maximizes the norm of the sparsified vector:
+For vector $v \in \mathbb{R}^{n}$, $\operatorname{top-k}$ finds $k$ largest neurons in the vector and can be formally defined as a transformation that multiplies $v$ with a subset of $k$ neurons which maximizes the norm of the sparsified vector:

 Similarly, $\operatorname{max-p}$ finds the subset of the neurons that satisfy the condition that their absolute values are at least $p\cdot \operatorname{max}(v)$:

 where $||v||_\infty = \max_i |v_i|$ denotes the maximum absolute entry of $v$, and the mask $m_p$ retains exactly those coordinates $i$ for which $|v_i| \geq p \cdot ||v||_\infty$.
 Notably, the mask always selects the largest entry in the activation vector.